SibtainHaider/DimensionForge/README.md

-# PCA-Implementation-
+# DimensionForge
-This repository contains implementation of PCI and its techniques.
+This repository contains implementation of PCA and its techniques.